Skip to main content

 Checking Containment

-We can check if some value is in a list/tuple/string (any collection generally) with the in keyword. value in collection evaluate to True if value is in collection and False otherwise.
+We can check if some value is in a list/tuple/string (any collection generally) with the in keyword. value in collection evaluates to True if value is in collection and False otherwise.

 In